• Skip to main content

 Fold & rotate the Ciabatta dough

-#5 - Second Fold & Rise & Preheat Oven (50 minutes)
+#5 - Second Fold & Rise (50 minutes)

 Repeat the same as in step #4.
 Peel the plastic wrap back to expose the dough.
 Spray a rubber spatula with non-stick cooking spray.
 Starting from the edge of the bowl, using the spatula gently pull a ¼ section of the dough while lifting it towards the middle and fold the dough over itself.
-Rotate the bowl 90 degrees, and fold again.
-Rotate the bowl and fold the dough 6 more times (for a total of 8 folds and a full rotation of the bowl 2 times).

 Put the plastic wrap back on and let rise for 45 minutes again.
 AT THIS POINT PREHEAT THE OVEN DURING THE FINAL RISE STAGE!

 Before baking, place a baking stone on the middle rack of your oven.
 Preheat the oven to 450°.
-You want the stone and oven to be very hot and ready for the dough.
+You want the stone and oven to be hot and ready for the dough.

-#6 - Shape the Loaves & Final Rise (45 minutes)
+#6 - Shape the Ciabatta & Final Rise (45 minutes)

 Carefully transfer the dough to a floured work surface.
 I use a baking sheet since it is rimmed and contains all that flour for less of a mess.
 Dust the top of the dough with a good amount of flour and divide it into equal halves.
 With well-floured hands, shape the dough into about a 12x8-inch rectangle.
 Do not press down or work too much, you do not want to deflate the dough (you want those bubbles to form later as it cooks).
 Lastly, fold the short sides of the dough toward center, overlapping them like you would fold a letter in thirds, to form an 8x4-inch rectangle.
 Repeat with the other half of the dough.
 They do not need to be perfectly sized, again these are rustic but near that size will help the timing baked properly.